roytang/blog/content/posts/2004/09/liberated-games.md

 ][1]

 sometime in the future.
 They host commercial games which have been released for free to the public&#8230;some with source code.
-I mean, c&'mon, they apparently have the source code for Star Control 2!
+I mean, c'mon, they apparently have the source code for Star Control 2!
 (I say apparently because their download page seems to have a problem right now, hence I will get back to it later.)

  [1]: http://www.liberatedgames.com/gamelisting.php